Pittsburgh mall turns into panic after shots fired during fight

 Patrons were evacuated and the mall was put on lockdown.

-Authorities responded to a Pittsburgh, Penn., shopping mall Saturday where shots were fired but no one was hit.
+Authorities responded to a Pittsburgh shopping mall Saturday where shoppers went sent running for their lives after shots were fired, though no one was hit, a police source told Fox News.

+A local FOX affiliate reported two people were detained in connection with the incident at Ross Park Mall.
+Authorities were also searching for a third person, WPXI-TV reported

+Multiple law enforcement agencies, including the FBI and SWAT officers, rushed to the scene as well as EMS units.

-Details about the incident are unknown but patrons at the Ross Park Mall were evacuated, WPXI-TV reported.
-A news station employee told the outlet that people were seen running out the building and that the mall has been put on lockdown.
+Details about the incident are unknown but shoppers were evacuated, the news outlet reported.
+A news station employee said that people were seen sprinting out the building and that the mall has been put on lockdown.

 CLICK HERE TO GET THE FOX NEWS APP